Msingi-AI/msingi1/PAPER_DRAFT.md

 ### 5.1 Training Configuration

 We trained Msingi1 using the following configuration:
-- Batch size: 4 with gradient accumulation steps of 16 (effective batch size of 64)
+- Batch size: 8 with gradient accumulation steps of 8 (effective batch size of 64)
 - Learning rate: 3e-4 with cosine warmup and decay
-- Training duration: 15 epochs with early stopping based on validation loss
+- Training duration: 3 epochs with early stopping based on validation loss
 - Mixed precision (FP16) training
 - AdamW optimizer with weight decay of 0.1
 - Maximum gradient norm clipping at 1.0
+- Repetition penalty in loss function to improve text quality

 ### 5.2 Computational Resources

-Training was conducted on a single NVIDIA V100 GPU with 16GB of memory, demonstrating the feasibility of training useful language models with modest computational resources.
-The total training time was approximately 48 hours.
+Training was conducted on a single rented GPU with at least 16GB of memory, demonstrating the feasibility of training medium-sized language models with reasonable computational resources.
+The total training time for our 110M parameter model was approximately 72 hours for 3 epochs on our 46M word corpus.
+Memory optimization techniques like gradient checkpointing and mixed precision training were essential to fit the model on a single GPU.

 ### 5.3 Evaluation During Training